AlexRmlt/ethicbot-rasa/data/nlu.md

 - No, I have no idea
 - I don't know it exactly
 - I don't know any name
+- I don't have a name for them
+- I don't know the name.

 ## intent:goodbye
 - okay see you later